Zodiac Clothing Company Ltd.: Marketing

 In 1960, Ulka Kolkata, an advertising agency launched “The Zodiac Man” campaign for the marketing of ZODIAC's shirt and tie business.
 Dhanji Rana, the creative director of the agency, became the face of the marketing material design for the campaign.
 The campaign found considerable success in India, strongly placing ZODIAC in the men's formal and casual wear segments.
-It was also critically acclaimed by the famous novelist, Khushwant Singh.

 Brands

 Zodiac Clothing Company retails its products through three brands: ZODIAC (men's formal wear), and ZOD!
 Club Wear and z3 (relaxed casual wear).

 ZODIAC

 Zodiac or ZODIAC brand is ZCCL's primary market face.
 ZCCL markets and sells formal shirts, trousers, and ties for men.
 The brand's main target audience is men over the age of 35.
-Zodiac is among the very first formal ready-to-wear brands in India.
+Zodiac is among the first formal ready-to-wear brands in India.

 ZOD!

-ZOD! the second brand of ZCCL, was launched in 2002.
-ZOD! primarily offers casual men's shirts and party wear that are targeted toward young adults.
+Launched in 2002, ZOD! primarily sells casual men's shirts and party wear targeted toward young adults.
 The brand's descriptive indicator was chosen as “Club Wear” targeting active party goers, as well as nightclub and disco enthusiasts.

 The brand was strategically placed in the segment to narrow it down from the broader classification of “casual wear”, due to the growing popularity of nightclubs during the time.
 The brand was launched with the slogan, “ZOD! - Are you game?”.